 Why Buy in Bulk?

-Bulk foods also tend to be much cheaper than their pre-packaged counterparts.
-It’s well known that businesses will mark up the price on a product simply because the product has their brand name and label attached; sometimes these markups are small, other times you might end up paying almost double for a product simply because it’s branded!
+Bulk foods tend to cost less than their pre-packaged counterparts.
+Packaged food costs include not only the price of the packaging, but the cost of the brand name and marketing, too.
+Sometimes these markups are small, other times you might end up paying almost double for a product to absorb these costs!
 Not so in bulk.
-Instead, you get to skip the markups and only pay for the product itself, saving you lots of money on high-cost items like organic nuts and dried fruits.
 Additionally, bulk foods cost less to ship, meaning you’ll really just be paying for the food you’re eating.
-That being said, some bulk items can be just as expensive if not more expensive than their packaged counterparts – check the price per ounce for packaged items you buy regularly and compare them to the price per ounce on bulk items.
-This way you know for sure you’re getting the best price possible.
+(Of course, if price is an important factor, check the unit price for packaged items you buy regularly and compare them to the unit price on bulk items.
+This way you know for sure you’re getting the best price possible.)

 Buying in bulk means you get the freshest product possible!
-The product in our bulk bins is constantly being emptied and refilled, so you know that the product you’re getting is at peak freshness, even if it’s dried.
-This translates to less cooking time and better flavor, not mention a slightly increased shelf life, since you’re getting it as fresh as possible.
-And it’s fun to boot!
-Bulk selections tend to have all manner of funky health foods and interesting spices, and because you can buy in as small or large a quantity as you desire, you can go on a food adventure without breaking the bank or wasting anything!
+The product in our bulk bins is constantly being purchased and refilled, so you know that the product you’re getting is at peak freshness, even if it’s dried.
+This translates to less cooking time and better flavor, not to mention a potentially longer shelf life, since the product is so fresh at time of purchase.

-Buying in bulk is a great way to save money while also reducing your carbon footprint, but it can be a little intimidating to get started.
+Buying in bulk is a great way to save money while also reducing your carbon footprint, but it can be a little intimidating to the uninitiated.
 What do you put things in?
 How do you tell things apart at checkout?
-And is buying in bulk really less wasteful?
-Well, chuck those worries in the bin because Oliver’s is ready to take your hand and guide you into the glorious world of bulk foods!
+Take a look at these tips for success in the glorious world of bulk foods!

 Tare It Up

-Once you’ve got your reusable jars and bags secured, it’s time to find the tare!
-And no, we’re not saying you should go hunting for holes in your bags and jars – the tare weight, or unladen weight, is actually how much your containers weigh without anything inside them!
-This is crucial because otherwise you will wind up paying for the weight of your jars and bags in addition to the items actually inside them.
+If you do opt for reusable containers, you need to know their weight, so it can be accounted for in your purchase.
+That’s called the tare weight, or unladen weight.
+This is crucial because otherwise you will wind up paying for the weight of your containers in addition to the items actually inside them.

-Simply weigh the jar or bag while completely empty and clean, you can use any simple table-top scale to do this or you can even have the store weigh your containers for you, just make sure to do it BEFORE you start shopping.
-Once you’ve gotten the tare weight, simply label each jar or bag with either a stick-on label or by writing directly on them in permanent marker.
-The checker will either account for this weight before charging you or will subtract it from the total weight, so you only pay for what you’re actually buying.
+Simply weigh the container while completely empty and clean, you can use any simple table-top scale to do this.
+OR, you can have the store weigh your containers for you, but make sure you do it BEFORE you start shopping.
+Once you’ve gotten the tare weight, simply label each container with either a stick-on label or by writing directly on them in permanent marker.
+The checker will either account for this weight before charging you, or will subtract it from the total weight, so you only pay for what you’re actually buying.

 Labeling is Key